emmanouil/SWAPUGC/README.md

 A compatible UGC recorder Android application that can be used, is available [here](https://github.com/emmanouil/Spatiotemporal-Navigation-Recorder)

-### Generate DASH-compatible Segmented Video Files [1]
+### Generate DASH-compatible Segmented Video Files

 For the demo we used MP4Box of the [GPAC](gpac.io) suite, but other tools (like ffmpeg) should work.
-With MP4Box, an example command to generate 2s-long segments would be [2]:
+With MP4Box, an example command to generate the mpd file [1] and the associated 2s-long segments would be [2]:
 `MP4Box -frag 2000 -dash 2000 -segment-name file_out_seg_ file_in.mp4`